SeaOptative/Google-Data-Analytics-Cert-Cyclistic-Case-Study/cyclistic_case_study/complete_analysis.md

 4. What trend can help influence marketing strategies?

-## Data: Collection and Preparation
+## Data Collection and Preparation
 * **Source:**  [Cyclistic historical trip data](https://divvy-tripdata.s3.amazonaws.com/index.html) has been made available by Motivate International Inc. and has been protected under the data-privacy license mentioned here: [license](https://ride.divvybikes.com/data-license-agreement).
 * The data range used for this study and analysis was December 2023–November 2024.
 * This publicly available dataset can be used for studying the usage of Cyclistic bikes by various customer types.
 We are unable to link pass purchases to credit card numbers since users are prohibited from using riders' personally identifiable information due to data privacy concerns.